-During an initial consultation, my aim is to understand to the best of my ability what each client is looking for by working with me, and very clearly advise a client when they are seeking care that is outside my scope of practice.
+During an initial consultation, our aim is to understand to the best of our ability what each client is looking for by working with us, and very clearly advise a client when they are seeking care that is outside our scope of practice.

 Am I a Nutritionist or a Health & Wellness Coach?

 I consider myself a hybrid within the Holistic Health paradigm.
 My predominant focus is on working with clients as a nutritional consultant while facilitating positive lifestyle changes in an effort to help a client attain optimal health.